-Generally speaking, GCC faculty members are not trained or prepared for distance education.
-Some faculty members have knowledge and experience in distance education from outside personal experiences, such as taking online courses or teaching online for other institutions.
+Generally speaking, GCC faculty are not trained or prepared for distance education.
+Some faculty have knowledge and experience in distance education from outside personal experiences, such as taking online courses or teaching online for other institutions.
 However, there is inconsistent foundation of knowledge or baseline of skills for distance education.
-Interestingly, in the above mentioned academic technology survey, faculty members from the English department requested that they be allowed to use Moodle as evident from the following responses:

-- "Again, please look into allowing faculty members from the English Department to Use Moodle.
-Thanks!". - "Thanks for the opportunity ....I hope you will consider making Moodle available to all faculty who are interested".

-This suggests that faculty members are interested in utilizing the LMS to support instruction, but at this time they have been unable to access the resource due to internal constraints.
-This was a sentiment that was also shared during the faculty members focus group sessions.
+Interestingly, in the above mentioned academic technology survey, faculty from the English department requested that they be allowed to use Moodle as expressed in the response "Again, please look into allowing faculty members from the English Department to Use Moodle.
+Thanks!".
+Another responder stated "Thanks for the opportunityI hope you will consider making Moodle available to all faculty who are interested."
+This suggests that faculty are interested in utilizing LMS to support instruction, but at this time they have been unable to access the resource due to internal constraints.
+This was a sentiment that was also shared during the faculty focus group sessions.

-In focus group sessions, several of the faculty members leaned towards hybrid models rather than fully online courses, so there may need to be further dialog on the value that fully online courses/programs would bring to the institution.
+In focus group sessions, several of the faculty leaned towards hybrid models rather than fully online courses, so there may need to be further dialog on the value that fully online courses/programs would bring to the institution.
 Several students struggle with getting on campus due to transportation issues and also scheduling conflicts due to their work schedule, so access to a few online courses would alleviate their difficulties and lead to course or even degree completion.
-It will be critical for the DE taskforce to support the college in determining faculty member ideology and philosophy on DE and whether they will actively engage in DE if indeed it is decided that this is a path that the college will embark on.
+It will be critical for the DE taskforce to support the college in determining faculty ideology and philosophy on DE and whether they will actively engage in DE if indeed it is decided that this is a path that the college will embark on.